Recently updated on August 8th, 2022

-Currently, 8 out of 10 organizations have committed to embracing agile for their software development (source CA Technologies).
-Agile methodology has supplanted the waterfall model due to its tendency to reduce cost and deliver consistent increments of business value to stakeholders.
+An agile environment is a work process or structure that encourages a collaborative culture and enables a team of people to effectively work toward a common goal.
+According to CA Technologies, 80% of businesses have committed to embracing an agile environment for their software development.
+Agile methodology has even supplanted the waterfall model due to its tendency to reduce cost and deliver consistent increments of business value to stakeholders.

-Adopting agile is a fundamental organization shift, so whether your business already has fully transitioned to agile or in the process of transitioning, here are some helpful tips to keep your teams on track and sustain agile adoption.
+Adopting agile methodology is a fundamental organization shift.
+You won’t be reinventing the wheel, just refining it!
+Whether your business has already transitioned to agile, or in the process of transitioning, there are proven ways to keep teams on track and when adopting an agile environment.

 People are creatures of habit.
 Shifting their work paradigm significantly can frustrate staff members.
 Establish the motto of people over process and emphasize the general benefits of agile to your teams.
 Teams will undoubtedly revert back to old habits.
 Keep them on track with education and repetition.
 Developing a training curriculum designed and taught by an “Agile Expert” with seminars, blogs and other training materials will aid in sustained adoption.

 Communicate and Collaborate

 In order to effectively transition to a fully agile model, teams that have typically been siloed will struggle to collaborate with each other.
 Customers play an important role in the ongoing testing of the application during its development.
 Their feedback is critical to identifying pain points, finding solutions and delivering a quality end product.
 Successful agile teams develop quality internal and external lines of communication as quickly as possible to ensure seamless collaboration.